RavenStorm-bit/toy-compiler/README.md

 # Toy Compiler

 A simple arithmetic expression compiler written in Go.
-This compiler can parse and evaluate basic mathematical expressions with the following operations:
+This compiler parses expressions and executes them on a small stack-based virtual machine.
+Supported operations include:
 - Addition (+)
 - Subtraction (-)
 - Multiplication (*)